fdecunta/updatecsv/README.md

 updatecsv experiment_2023.csv aboveground_biomass.csv
 ```

-Adding new deta with custom options (semicolon as the separator, dry-run mode, and a custom merge column named 'key'):
+Adding new data with custom options (semicolon as the separator, dry-run mode, and a custom merge column named 'key'):

 ```bash